Lawn bowls at the 2018 Commonwealth Games – Women's singles

 Lawn bowls women's singles at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from 5 to 8 April.
 A total of 22 athletes from 22 associations participated in the event.
+New Zealand's Jo Edwards won the gold medal, defeating Laura Daniels of Wales in the final.
+Colleen Piketh from South Africa won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.